ioccc-src/winner/faq.md

 <div id="prog_c">
-### Q: May I use a different source or compiled filename than prog.c or prog?
+### Q 1.1: May I use a different source or compiled filename than prog.c or prog?
 </div>

 While your entry's source filename, as submitted, must be `prog.c`, your entry's `Makefile`